 Late last month the General Accounting Office (GAO) published a report requested by Ways and Means Chairman Charlie Rangel (D-New York), “Economic Sanctions: Agencies Face Competing Priorities in Enforcing the U.S. Embargo on Cuba.”

-Statements such as the “48-year U.S. embargo” or “For nearly five decades the U.S. has maintained” U.S. sanctions on Cuba figure prominently in the introductory portions of the report.
-Whether sloppy research or more likely sloppy drafting, these erroneous statements fuel a primary argument by opponents of U.S. policy that our policy has failed.
+Statements such as the “48-year U.S. embargo” or “For nearly five decades the U.S. has maintained” U.S. sanctions on Cuba figure prominently in the opening of the report.
+Whether sloppy research or more likely sloppy drafting, these erroneous statements fuel a well-worn argument by opponents of U.S. policy that U.S. sanctions have failed.
 It is also a good indication of the inherent biases in the report.

-While it is true that the U.S. has maintained some form of economic sanctions against Cuba since the 1960s, our policy has evolved significantly ever since and continues to do so.
-The three most significant changes include the Cuban Democracy Act of 1992, the Cuban Liberty and Solidarity Act of 1996, and the Trade Sanctions Reform Act of 2002.
-The GAO Report glosses over the first two and fails to put them into context, and attempts to review the latter in a policy vacuum.
+While correct the U.S. has maintained some form of economic sanctions against Cuba since the 1960s, U.S. policy has evolved significantly ever since and continues to do so.
+The three most significant changes include the Cuban Democracy Act of 1992, the Cuban Liberty and Solidarity Act of 1996 and the Trade Sanctions Reform Act of 2002.
+The GAO Report glosses over the first two and fails to put them into context, then attempts to review the latter in a policy vacuum.

-The main conclusion is that “the loosening of embargo rules on some exports led to increased commercial agricultural shipments to Cuba.
+The report’s primary conclusion is “the loosening of embargo rules on some exports led to increased commercial agricultural shipments to Cuba.
 However, the impact of tighter restrictions on travel, cash remittances, and gifts to Cuba is unknown.”
-Again, true enough if one reviews just part of our policy and not the total part and parcel of it.
+Again, true enough if one reviews just part of U.S. policy and not its part and parcel.
 Indeed we may never know or be able to quantify such things nor should we.